AdobeDocs/experience-manager-65.en/help/sites-developing/aem-repo-tool.md

 >[!CAUTION]
 >
->Please note that the AEM Repo Tool will always overwrite the entire file or directory specified.
+>The AEM Repo Tool always overwrites the entire file or directory specified.

 ## Download and Documentation {#download-and-documentation}

 The [AEM Repo Tool is available on GitHub via this link](https://github.com/Adobe-Marketing-Cloud/tools/tree/master/repo) along with detailed installation and usage instructions.

-If you wish to download the source of the AEM Repo Tool, refer to the GitHub project linked below.
+If you want to download the source of the AEM Repo Tool, see the GitHub project linked below.

 CODE ON GITHUB